Deformation equivariant cross-modality image synthesis with paired non-aligned training data: Previous Work

 \subsection{Cross-Modality Image Synthesis}

 Cross-modality medical image synthesis has gained a lot of attention in recent years with multiple proposed clinical applications \citep{wang2021review}.
-The conditional GANs-based architecture \textit{pix2pix} \citep{isola2017image} is widely used when paired and aligned data are available as it is based on an assumption of pixel-to-pixel correspondence between training images of different modality.
-Whereas \textit{CycleGAN} \citep{zhu2017unpaired} can be used if one does not have paired or aligned data.
+The conditional GAN-based architecture \textit{pix2pix} \citep{isola2017image} is widely used when paired and aligned data are available as it is based on an assumption of pixel-to-pixel correspondence between training images of different modality.
+On the other hand, \textit{CycleGAN} \citep{zhu2017unpaired} can be used without paired or aligned data.

 Paired training images in the medical context are typically not aligned, and hence for pixel-to-pixel training they are registered into the same coordinate system.
 However, registration is never perfect and pixel-to-pixel losses are very sensitive to registration errors reducing the synthesis quality especially on difficult to register areas with large internal anatomic motion such as on pelvis area \citep{wang2021review}.